NWU-NISL-Fuzzing/upbeat/docs/CommonIssues.md

 **[Issue]**

-When generating test cases, no error is thrown,  but the expected output `Finished.
+When generating test cases, no error is thrown,  but the expected output is `Finished.
 Totally get xx test cases.` is not displayed.

 **[Solution]**